Metaswitch/clearwater-readthedocs/Installation Instructions.md

 These pages will guide you through installing a Clearwater deployment from scratch.

-## Installation Steps

-At a high level, the following steps will need to be performed to install a Clearwater deployment:

-* Sourcing enough machines to host the deployment (minimum is 5) and installing an OS on them all.
-[Ubuntu 12.04](http://releases.ubuntu.com/precise/) is the recommended and tested OS for hosting Clearwater.
-* Preparing each machine to allow installation of the Clearwater software.
-* Installing the Clearwater software onto the machines.
-* Configuring firewalls to allow the various machines to talk to each other as required.
-* Configuring DNS records to allow the machines to find each other and to expose the deployment to clients.

 ## Installation Methods

 ### What are my choices?